Marcovdt68/buaris/README.md

 - Memory and Core Dumping every 25 minutes - this means that the program will crash and restart every 25 minutes, creating an unpredictable user experience.

-- Bugs and Glitches - we have implemented a number of bugs and glitches into the platform to make sure that you encounter something new every time you log in.
+- Bugs and Glitches - we have "implemented" a number of bugs and glitches into the platform to make sure that you encounter something new every time you log in.

 - Poorly Written Code - Buaris is written with the worst code in mind.
 This means that you can expect a lot of strange behavior and unexpected results.